Which analyst expects Apollo Global Management Inc. (APO) to perform well in the near future? - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for the company, Morgan Stanley on July 19, 2022, Downgraded its rating to Equal-Weight and sets its target price to $60 from $81 previously.
+In the most recent recommendation for this company, Barclays on August 31, 2022, initiated with a Overweight rating and assigned the stock a target price of $70.

-On April 13, 2022, Oppenheimer Upgraded its rating to Outperform which previously was Perform but kept the price unchanged to $64.
+On July 19, 2022, Morgan Stanley Downgraded its rating to Equal-Weight which previously was Overweight and also lowered its target price recommendation from $81 to $60.

-On December 16, 2021, Wells Fargo started tracking the stock assigning a Overweight rating and target price of $91.Wells Fargo initiated its Overweight rating on December 16, 2021, with a $91 target price.
+Oppenheimer Upgraded its Perform to Outperform on April 13, 2022, while the target price for the stock was maintained at $64.

 Insider Transactions: